timlu1024/v2rayN-linux/README.md

 The content returned by v2rayN subscription link is a base64-encoded string.
 After decoding, we will get line-separated urls.

-The following urls are supported (it will give a detailed warning and skip the url if something is not supported):
+The following urls are supported (it will show a detailed warning and skip the url whenever something is not supported):

 ### `vmess://<base64_string>`